Suzanne Noël

-Suzanne Blanche Gros Noël (1878–1954), also known as Madame Noël, was one of the world’s first plastic surgeons and the first female plastic surgeon in the world.
-She was known for her efficient face lift technique, the “petite operation.”
+Suzanne Blanche Gros Noël (January 19, 1878 – 1954), also known as Madame Noël, was a French plastic surgeon and the first female plastic surgeon in the world.
+She was known for her efficient face lift technique, the "petite operation".
 Noël was also a very active feminist, a philosophy which was considered radical for a practicing cosmetic surgeon.
 She is the founder of Soroptimist International of Europe (SIE) and had a career spanning from 1916 to 1950.

-At the outbreak of the war in 1914, without having been able to defend her doctoral thesis, like all the interns, Suzanne Gros was allowed to practise medicine in the city.
+At the outbreak of World War I, without having been able to defend her doctoral thesis, like all the interns, Suzanne Gros was allowed to practise medicine in the city.
 She then joined Professor Morestin at the Val-de-Grâce military hospital in Paris.
 In 1916, she trained in the techniques of reparative and corrective surgery.
-From there, under extremely precarious conditions, she participates in the war effort by operating on the “broken mouths”, the wounded in the face.
+From there, under extremely precarious conditions, she participated in the war effort by operating on the "broken mouths", the wounded in the face.